crosssenses/GDHRNet/wp3-platform-power/pages/contributions.md

 title: "Question 9"
 subtitle: "Is there any other information you can share that may help us understand how a private internet company restricting a holder of a public office (such as in the case of Trump) would play out in your country? "
 :---------------------------------------------------------:

+## Austria

+In case of content deletion by Communication Platforms , the newly enacted Austrian Communication Platforms Act (KoPl-G - exempt: Audiovisual Content Platforms, hence not applicable in the above Kickl/FPÖ-YouTube-conflict mentioned above) provides for internal redress mechanisms for all users.
+Platforms must act in accordance with the KoPl-G from 31 March 2021 (§14 KoPl-G).
+In parallel, civil law proceedings could be initiated by the person whose content was deleted.

 ## Belgium